tobegit3hub/simple_tensorflow_serving/README.md

 You can run SimpleTensorFlowServing with any WSGI server for better performance.
 We have benchmarked and compare with `TensorFlow Serving`.
 Find more details in [./benchmark](./benchmark/).

 STFS(Simple TensorFlow Serving) and TFS(TensorFlow Serving) have similar performances for different models.
-Vertical coordinate is inference latency and the less is better.
+Vertical coordinate is inference latency(microsecond) and the less is better.

 ![](./images/benchmark_latency.jpeg)

-Then we test with `ab` with concurrent clients in CPU and GPU. `TensorFlow Serving` should work better especially with GPUs.
+Then we test with `ab` with concurrent clients in CPU and GPU. `TensorFlow Serving` works better especially with GPUs.

 ![](./images/benchmark_concurrency.jpeg)

+For [simplest model](./benchmark/simplest_model/), per request only costs ~1.9 microseconds and one instance of Simple TensorFlow Serving can achieve 5000+ QPS.

 ## How It Works